How to support a foal with heat scours

 How to stop or treat diarrhoea?

-Correct nutrition and treatment are an essential process in the ‘how to stop diarrhoea’ question.
-Treatment is based around the concept of ensuring that the gut is protected to avoid bacterial invasion of the intestinal epithelium.
+A foal's health can deteriorate quickly if its scours are left untreated and it can even be fatal in extreme cases.
+Correct nutrition and a foal heat scour treatment is the best course of action for a foal in this condition.
+Typical foal heat scour treatments are based on the concept of ensuring that the gut is protected to avoid bacterial invasion of the intestinal epithelium.
 The intestinal epithelium is the single cell layer that forms the luminal surface or lining of both the small and large intestine — removing harmful toxins, maintaining correct electrolyte and body fluid levels and stimulating the gastrointestinal tract with the colonisation of beneficial microorganisms.

-In our opinion, Diazorb Paste by TRM is one of the most comprehensive preparations available due to its composition of Bentonite, Prebiotics, Probiotics, Pectin, Dextrose and Sodium Chloride in the correct formulation.
+In our opinion, Diazorb Paste is the most effective product available due to its composition of Bentonite, Prebiotics, Probiotics, Pectin, Dextrose and Sodium Chloride in the correct formulation to replace the vital electrolytes that are lost during scours.

 Bentonite is a highly absorbent phyllosilicate clay which helps to absorb toxins, lining the gut at the same time to reduce inflammation and the passing of microorganisms from the lumen into the animal.
 Prebiotics are compounds that aid the development of beneficial microflora in the gut.
 The most effective prebiotics are thought to be Fructo-oligosaccharides and mannan-oligosaccharides.
 Probiotics are beneficial microorganisms; Saccharomyces Cerevisiae will reproduce in the hindgut.
-Pectin is a dietary fibre, helping to reduce the flow of fluids in the faeces.
+Pectin is a dietary fibre which helps to reduce the flow of fluids in the faeces.
 Dextrose is a simple sugar energy source.
-Lastly, sodium chloride is an electrolyte mix for rapid electrolyte replacement and very important to the animal’s recovery
+Lastly, sodium chloride is an electrolyte mix for rapid electrolyte replacement which is very important to the animal’s recovery.

-Diazorb Paste from TRM is also suitable for adult horses experiencing unusually loose stools or diarrhoea.
+Diazorb Paste is also suitable for adult horses experiencing unusually loose stools or diarrhoea.
 Always ensure there is not an underlying serious health issue causing the diarrhoea.